Simply Connected Topology in Perturbed Vortices and Field-Reversed Configurations: Generality of the Perturbation Model

-\textbf{Generality and Validity of the Model } The perturbation in Eq. \eqref{eq: perturbation approx} represents a much broader class.
+The perturbation in Eq. \eqref{eq: perturbation approx} represents a much broader class.

-\textit{Claim 1: Any topological behavior of the vortex under slowly spatially varying, closure-preserving and zero vorticity perturbations is captured by Eq. \eqref{eq: perturbation approx}.}
+\textbf{Claim:} Any topological behavior of the vortex under slowly spatially varying, closure-preserving, and zero vorticity perturbations is captured by Eq. \eqref{eq: perturbation approx}.

-Zero vorticity in magnetic systems means the absence of current along the field lines, so it can be interpreted as vacuum condition in context of magnetic field.
+Zero vorticity in magnetic systems means the absence of current along the field lines, so it can be interpreted as a vacuum condition in the context of the magnetic field.
 Slowly spatially varying mean perturbations with small wavenumber $k$ such that $kr,kz$ are small in the region of interest, a reasonable assumption for weak perturbations.
 So, only terms of order $\mathcal{O}{(k r_s+kz_s)}$ will be kept.
 Perturbations can be divided into odd- and even-parity types.
-Weak ($\alpha<0.05$) odd-parity perturbations were conjectured to preserve the closedness of field lines in the FRC-RMF system \cite{CohMil}.
-Reference \cite{Alan} shows that even-parity perturbations open the field-line structure.
-Thus, the term ``closure preserving" is \textit{defined} to be equivalent to odd parity in this paper.
+Weak ($\alpha<0.05$) odd-parity perturbations were conjectured to preserve the closedness of field-lines in the FRC-RMF system in \cite{CohMil}. \cite{Alan} shows that even-parity perturbations open the field-line structure.
+Thus, the term ``closure preserving" is \textit{defined} to be equivalent to odd-parity in this paper.